PolymerBootstrapElements/bs-button/README.md

 ## Usage

-Bootstrap should be referenced in your web page if you want to get benefits from <bs-button> element.
+Bootstrap should be referenced in your web page if you want to get benefits from &lt;bs-button&gt; element.

 ```html
 <link rel="stylesheet" href="libs/bs/boostrap.css">